jubnzv/iec-checker/README.md

 python3 checker.py test/st/*.st
 ```

-This will gives the following output:
+This will gives you the following output:
 ```
+Report for test/st/cfg.st:
+No errors found!
 Report for test/st/dead-code.st:
-[PLCOPEN-L17] 11:8: Each IF instruction should have an ELSE clause [PLCOPEN-L17] 15:8: Each IF instruction should have an ELSE clause Report for test/st/declaration-analysis.st:
+[PLCOPEN-L17] 11:8 Each IF instruction should have an ELSE clause [PLCOPEN-L17] 15:8 Each IF instruction should have an ELSE clause Report for test/st/declaration-analysis.st:
 [DeclarationAnalysis] Initial subrange value -4096 does not fit specified range (-4095 ..
 4095)
 [DeclarationAnalysis] Initial subrange value 4099 does not fit specified range (-4095 ..
 4095)
 [DeclarationAnalysis] Length of initialization string literal exceeds string length (6 > 5) Report for test/st/plcopen-cp13.st:
-[PLCOPEN-CP13] 8:31: POUs shall not call themselves directly or indirectly Report for test/st/plcopen-l17.st:
+[PLCOPEN-CP13] 8:31 POUs shall not call themselves directly or indirectly Report for test/st/plcopen-l17.st:
-[PLCOPEN-L17] 10:4: Each IF instruction should have an ELSE clause Report for test/st/plcopen-n3.st:
+[PLCOPEN-L17] 10:4 Each IF instruction should have an ELSE clause Report for test/st/plcopen-n3.st:
-[PLCOPEN-N3] 6:7: IEC data types and standard library objects must be avoided Report for test/st/zero-division.st:
+[PLCOPEN-N3] 6:7 IEC data types and standard library objects must be avoided Report for test/st/zero-division.st:
-[ZeroDivision] 7:12: Constant 19 is divided to zero!
+[ZeroDivision] 7:12 Constant 19 is divided to zero!
-[ZeroDivision] 9:14: Variable Var2 is divided to zero!
+[ZeroDivision] 9:14 Variable Var2 is divided to zero!
 ```